RecipeTips.Com Home cooking tips & advice | Knowledge | Ham Shopping Guide

 Ham Shopping Guide

-When shopping for ham there are several factors that you need to consider to be assured of purchasing the correct quantity, quality and type of ham to satisfy your needs.
+When selecting ham there are several factors that you need to consider to be assured of purchasing the correct quantity, quality and type of ham to satisfy your needs.
 It is important to be familiar with the different cuts that are available, know what to look for on the food labels, know what to look for when visually checking the ham, and be able to determine how many servings per pound the type of ham you have selected will provide.
-The following information will help you make a purchase suited to your needs.
+Having this information will help you make a purchase suited to your needs and cooking method you will be using.

 Tips on Making a Selection